gunadarma-academy/asde-michi-backend/README.markdown

 Start the app with `npm start` or use `npm run <script>` for below:

 ```
-start: Start ecosystem.json with ES6 and watcher
+start: Start pm2 ecosystem with ES6 and watcher
+start:frontend: Start frontend app
-stop: Stop ecosystem.json
+stop: Stop pm2 ecosystem
-test:
+test: Run jshint and mocha
-deploy-production-setup: Setup the production
+deploy:development:setup: Setup the development
-deploy-production: Deploy to production
+deploy:development: Deploy to development
-deploy-staging-setup: Setup the staging
+deploy:staging:setup: Setup the staging
-deploy-staging: Deploy to staging
+deploy:staging: Deploy to staging
-deploy-development-setup: Setup the development
+deploy:production:setup: Setup the production
-deploy-development: Deploy to development
+deploy:production: Deploy to production
 ```

 Access `http://{host}:{port}/{route}` or that already shown in the prompt to view.
-Read the complete [REST API endpoint available here](API.markdown).
+Read the complete [REST API endpoint available here](https://github.com/gunadarma-academy/asde-michi/blob/master/docs/API.markdown).

+_NOTES:_

-Notice that you should have a proper access to the server.
+Notice that for deployment, you should have a proper access to the server.
 It's recommended to use SSH key that is already added/registered there.
 You might want to use `ssh-copy-id username@xx.xx.xx.xx` first.
 SSH into that username, then edit its username's `.bashrc` to comment out:
 ```
 # If not running interactively, don't do anything
 case $- in